nsnam/ns-3-dev-git/src/spectrum/doc/spectrum.rst

 (by default it is set to 0, so that the scattering effect is not considered).
 Function GenSpectrumChannelMatrix generates the received PSD for each pair of the transmit and receive antenna ports.
-It creates a frequency domain 3D spectrum channel matrix whose dimensions are the number of receive antena ports, the number of transmit antenna ports, and the number of resource blocks.
+It creates a frequency domain 3D spectrum channel matrix whose dimensions are the number of receive antenna ports, the number of transmit antenna ports, and the number of resource blocks.
 Finally, the frequency domain 3D spectrum channel matrix is used to obtain the received PSD.
 In case of multiple ports at the transmitter the PSD is calculated